Standard Terms For The Supply Of Goods And/Or Services

 9.3.
 Quotation changes

-9.3.2 Should the Customer require and/or consume any item in excess of the number stated on the Quotation, the Company will invoice the Customer for the actual quantity
+9.3.2 Should the Customer require and/or consume any item in excess of the number stated on the Quotation, the Company will invoice the Customer for the actual quantity provided of each line item.

 9.3.3 Neither Party hereto shall be prejudiced in any way by inadvertent errors or omissions made by such Party in connection with any Quotation provided such errors and omissions are corrected promptly in writing following discovery thereof.
 Upon the discovery of an inadvertent error or omission by either Party hereto, appropriate adjustments shall be made as soon as practicable to restore the Parties, to the fullest extent possible, to the position they would have been in had no such inadvertent error or omission occurred.